Discover Jesus \ Events \Resurrection of Lazarus

 Jesus arrived at Bethany on Thursday around noon and was met by Martha, Lazarus’ sister.
 Lazarus had now been dead since late Sunday night.
 She was glad to see him, but very upset that it had taken him so long to get there.
 She lamented to Jesus that if he had only been there sooner, her brother would not have died.
 But he said to Martha: "Only have faith, Martha, and your brother shall rise again."
 "I am the resurrection and the life; he who believes in me, though he dies, yet shall he live.
 In truth, whosoever lives and believes in me shall never really die.
 Martha, do you believe this?"
 And Martha said that she did believe.

-Around 2:30 on Thursday afternoon, March 2, 30 CE, Jesus stood by Lazarus' tomb and commanded, "Remove the stone."
+Around 2:30 on Thursday afternoon, March 2, 30 CE, Jesus stood by Lazarus' tomb and commanded, "Take away the stone."
 In response to his order, the gathered celestial beings, led by the angel Gabriel, prepared to carry out their Master's instructions.
 Bringing a human being back to life in their physical body is an intricate undertaking, requiring a significant number of these celestial beings and a much greater coordination of universal resources compared to the resurrection of a mortal in the customary manner after death.

 But Martha and Mary were quite concerned about how long Lazarus had been in the tomb.
 Martha said to Jesus: "Must we roll away the stone?
 My brother has now been dead for four days, so that by this time the decay of the body has begun."
 Jesus replied: "Did I not tell you at the first that this sickness was not to the death?
 Have I not come to fulfill my promise?
 And after I came to you, did I not say that, if you would only believe, you should see the glory of God?
 Wherefore do you doubt?
 How long before you will believe and obey?"
 So, the stone was rolled away by the apostles and some of the neighbors.